MatBucher/ekv3model/README.md

 # EKV3 Verilog-A model
 In this repository, you will find the Verilog-A code of EKV3 model. \
-The code for EKV3 MOSFET Model has been developed in cooperation among Technical University of Crete (TUC), Chania, Crete, National Technical University of Athens (NTUA), Athens, Greece and Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland.
+This code is developed and maintained by EKV3 modeling group at Technical University of Crete (TUC). \

 Your feedback is most welcome.
 Please direct inquiries, comments etc. to,